Karila Village Water Project

 Overview

-The total project cost is approximately £5,000, delivered in two stages.
+The total project cost was approximately £5,000, delivered in two stages.

 The first stage—funded by a generous £3,000 donation from the medical charity Make A Medic—began in October 2025, just before Nepal’s winter season (December to February).
-This phase covers essential groundwork, including digging trenches and preparing foundations for the water-holding tanks.
+This phase covered essential groundwork, including digging trenches and preparing foundations for the water-holding tank.
+This initial investment also included the purchase of all the materials, pipes, cement and fittings that would be used and the transport of it all from Kathmandu in to the mountains.

-Once finished, Karila Village will have a sustainable, accessible water supply that dramatically improves daily life for every household.
+Karila Village now has a sustainable, accessible water supply that dramatically improves daily life for every household, a system that will be managed and maintained by the local community that benefits from the project.

 History of the Karila Village Water Project